wespd/git-demo/README.md

-# Demo Git repository
+# wes and wave are cool

-this is the file in this repo.
+This is why

-## webs
+## why wes and wave are cool
-1. html
+1. there nice